 The black and white image is my background layer.
 Step 1 is coloring the image.
 On the left of that image you can see the color that I’ve applied on top of a separate layer, which I’ve selected to be a “color” layer.
 As you can tell, in this example I’ve stuck to one color for the entire area of skin!
 We often think of objects having a certain color, but in reality a red ball, for example, might not look red if we take it outside where cool, blue-tinged light from Earth’s blue sky will reflect off the ball.
 This will also cause us to interpret the shadowed side of the ball to look like it’s a warmer color.
 Some tutorials that explain this in more depth are linked to here in part 1 of the fanart series.

 To mimic this effect quickly in our digital painting program we can use adjustment layers.
 Below is the colored fanart painting with and without the adjustment layer.
-As you can tell, the adjustment layer allowed me to change the color of the shadows and the highlights in such a way that they now look darker and lighter, respectively.
+As you can tell, the adjustment layer allowed me to add color depth to the shadows and the highlights in such a way that they now look darker and lighter, respectively.
 But I didn’t change the lightness or darkness at all!
 If I took that image and turned it into a greyscale image again, it would be 100% identical to the greyscale image I started with!
 It’s all an optical illusion.
 Making use of these sorts of tricks can really make the colors in your art pop within seconds.

 Below is a screenshot of the settings for the highlights of the adjustment layer I used.
 The settings for the shadows should be the exact opposite of these settings, because “cold” light makes shadows look “warm” to us, and vice versa.